How Stress Fuels Inflammation – And What You Can Do About It

 The Science Behind Stress and Inflammation

-When you’re under stress, your body activates the hypothalamic–pituitary–adrenal (HPA) axis, releasing stress hormones such as adrenaline and cortisol.
-Cortisol plays an important role in regulating immune activity in the short term.
-However, with prolonged or repeated stress exposure, cortisol signalling may become dysregulated, which is associated with altered immune responses and increased inflammatory activity.
-This ongoing inflammatory signalling can have downstream effects on tissues, metabolism, and neurological function.
-Individual genetic and biochemical factors, including those related to methylation pathways, may influence how strongly someone responds to stress.
+Activation of the hypothalamic-pituitary-adrenal (HPA) axis is the body’s primary neuroendocrine stress response, releasing corticotropin-releasing hormone (CRH), adrenocorticotropic hormone (ACTH), and cortisol.
+Bruce McEwen’s research on allostatic load demonstrated that cortisol plays an important role in regulating immune activity in the short term.
+However, with prolonged or repeated stress exposure, cortisol receptor sensitivity may decline — a process George Chrousos described as glucocorticoid resistance — which is associated with altered immune responses and increased inflammatory activity.
+This ongoing inflammatory signalling, characterised by elevated nuclear factor kappa-B (NF-kB) pathway activation, can have downstream effects on tissues, metabolism, and neurological function.
+Individual genetic and biochemical factors, including those related to methylation pathways and MTHFR polymorphisms, may influence how strongly someone responds to stress.

-Chronic inflammation associated with ongoing stress can present in subtle but impactful ways.
-Common patterns include:
+Chronic inflammation associated with ongoing stress can present in subtle but impactful ways across multiple body systems.

 These symptoms often overlap with broader mental health concerns and may reflect an underlying stress-inflammation pattern rather than isolated conditions.